remindmodel/remind/tutorials/3_RunningBundleOfRuns.md

 Further columns are the configurations that you can choose for the specific runs.
 They may contain values for parameters such as `cm_rcp_scen` and module realizations such as `exponential` for [`./module/carbonprice/`](../modules/45_carbonprice).
 They overwrite the default defined and explained in [`./config/default.cfg`](../develop/config/default.cfg) by the respective cell value for each run.
 If you leave a cell empty or if no column exists for a setting, the default value is used.

-Note that the cell need not contain only a single value, but for example module realization [`47_regipol/regiCarbonPrice`](../develop/modules/47_regipol/regiCarbonPrice) allows to specify in the parameter `cm_regiCO2target` to enter comma separated values `2020.2050.USA.year.netGHG 1, 2020.2050.EUR.year.netGHG 1` to specify emission goals for multiple regions.

-To compare a `scenario_config*.csv` file to the current default configuration, you can run `Rscript -e "remind2::colorScenConf()"` in your remind directory and select the file you are interested in. [`colorScenConf()`](https://github.com/pik-piam/remind2/blob/master/R/colorScenConf.R) produces a file ending with `_colorful.xlsx` in the same directory and provides you with information how to interpret the colors within.

 An important feature of scenario_config files is the possibility to execute runs which build on each other.
-An example is a base run without climate policies and a policy run with carbon taxes.
-Such a "subsequent run" has to wait for the run it builds on to be finished.
+Examples are (1) using the base run for all time steps until `cm_startyear`, or (2) use it to compare the impact of certain policies to a situation without them.
+Such a “subsequent run“ has to wait until its “base run“ is finished, and then will be started automatically using the data from the base run.

-Note: Do not make changes to the REMIND code until the last run has started running GAMS (including subsequent runs).
+Important: Do not make changes to the REMIND code until the last run has started running GAMS (including subsequent runs).
 Don't `git checkout` other branches or manually edit REMIND files.

 <img src="figures/scenario-config-explanation.png" width="100%" style="display: block; margin: auto;" />
 <p class="caption">